amphp/amp/docs/managing-concurrency.md

 Transforms a `callable` given as first argument into a coroutine function.

-### `resolve()`

-Resolves a `Generator` coroutine into a promise.
-It accepts the `Generator` or a `callable` returning a `Generator` as first and only argument.

-Upon resolution the `Generator` return value is used to succeed the promised result.
-If an error occurs during coroutine resolution the returned promise fails.

-A `Generator` coroutine executes the `Generator` until a `Promise` is yielded.
-It waits for the promise to complete and resumes the `Generator` execution with the resolution value of the yielded promise or throws an exception into the `Generator` in case the yielded promise failed.

 ### `wait()`

 Block script execution indefinitely until the specified `Promise` resolves.
 The `Promise` is passed as the first and only argument.

 In the event of promise failure this method will throw the exception responsible for the failure.
 Otherwise the promise's resolved value is returned.

-This function should only be used outside of `Amp\run` when mixing synchronous and asynchronous code.
+This function should only be used outside of `Loop::run` when mixing synchronous and asynchronous code.